The Uncertainty Principle and Classical Amplitudes: Generalising the Eikonal

 where $\chi'(x_\perp^2, s)$ is the derivative of $\chi$ with respect to its first argument.
 Since $\tilde p_1 \cdot x_\perp = 0 = \tilde p_2 \cdot x_\perp$, it now follows that $\tilde p_1 \cdot q = 0 = \tilde p_2 \cdot q$: thus the on-shell delta functions in equation~\eqref{eq:finalStateStep} have reappeared, now as ``equations of motion'' following from the stationary phase conditions\footnote{Since some of the $x$ integrations may be performed exactly to yield delta functions, we are slightly abusing terminology by referring to all of the conditions on $x$ and $q$ as ``stationary phase conditions''.
 Some of the conditions arise approximately by stationary phase, and some are exact conditions due to the delta functions.
 Nevertheless it is most convenient to treat all the conditions as one set.}.

 The second stationary phase condition, associated with $q$, is

 The $q$ derivative is non-vanishing because $x_\perp$ depends on $q$.
 It is often useful to introduce a particular notation for the variables $q$ and $x$ when they satisfy the stationary phase conditions: we will denote these by $q_*$ and $x_*$.
-Armed with this notation, we may use equation~\eqref{eq:stationaryImpulse} we may write equation~\eqref{eq:b_x_relation} as
+Armed with this notation, we may use equation~\eqref{eq:stationaryImpulse} to write equation~\eqref{eq:b_x_relation} as

 Performing the derivative is straightforward, but requires some notation which we relegate to appendix~\ref{app:projector}.
 The result may be expressed in the form

 where $\tilde{N}_q$ and $\tilde{N}_{0q}$ can be interpreted as Lagrange multipliers ensuring that $x_\perp \cdot \tilde p_1 = 0 = x_\perp \cdot \tilde p_2$.